Everyone has to deal with anger.

 This week Becky Brito, one of our SPEEK peer educators, shares how she copes with anger.
 We asked Mount Sinai Adolescent Health Center’s social worker Tiffanie Brown to explain the mechanisms behind why, exactly, Becky’s tips work.

-Everyone has to deal with anger.
 Coping with anger can be really hard, especially when you are easily influenced by your emotions.
 I personally struggle with coping with my anger.
 There are many reasons why people get angry.
 Everyone is different–what triggers one person might not trigger someone else.
 It takes a lot to get me angry, which means I hold a lot in.
 That’s not healthy.
 Anger can be very serious.
 If you don’t know how to cope with your anger, you can very easily hurt someone else, or yourself.

 Here are some things I do to cope with my anger.